kijinosu/icus.data/docs/README.md

 5.  **nobels** Table of Nobel Laureates who participated in ICUS conferences.

-6.  **bibset** Biblatex entries for 1658 speeches and presentations in ICUS.
+6.  **icusbib** Biblatex entries for 1658 speeches and presentations in ICUS.

 ## Special vignettes